MicrosoftDocs/fabric-docs/docs/data-factory/connector-dynamics-ax-copy-activity.md

 # Configure Dynamics AX in a copy activity

-This article outlines how to use the copy activity in data pipeline to copy data from Dynamics AX.
+This article outlines how to use the copy activity in Data pipeline to copy data from Dynamics AX.

 ## Supported configuration